nathanpaulscott/CITS5505-Project2/README.md

 ---
 ## Status Comments
+All DB integration has been done.
-Right now, I have the main functionality of the front end of the tool working as decribed below
+Right now, the main functionality of the app is working as decribed below

 ### Landing
 You can register, then login wiht yoru username and password.
 You go to the student area if you are a student, go to the teacher area if you are a teacher.